exoplatform/web-conferencing/documentation/ACHITECTURE.md

 **Web Conferencing core**

 Web Conferencing core it is a registry of all call connectors in the system.
-It offers a common API for maintaining call state, settings and links with a space/room in Platform database; it also has methods for listening on calls and getting users, spaces and chat room entities suitable for use with calls.
+Additionally it offers a common API for maintaining call state, settings and links with a space/room in Platform database; it also has methods for listening on calls and getting users, spaces and chat room entities suitable for use with calls.
 Core also has REST and CometD services for accessing its data from external clients.
 There is a remote logger CometD channel for spooling client logs to the server log file.

 **Connector SPI**